Skip to content

 - eCareersGrad recognises the role of information security in ensuring that users have access to the information they require in order to carry out their work.
 Computer and information systems underpin all our activities.

 - Any reduction in the confidentiality, integrity or availability of information could prevent us from functioning effectively and efficiently.
 In addition, the loss or unauthorised disclosure of information has the potential to damage our reputation and cause financial loss.

 - To mitigate these risks, information security must be an integral part of information management, whether the information is held in electronic or hard-copy form.

 - eCareersGrad is committed to protecting the security of its information and information systems in order to ensure that:

 - The integrity of information is maintained, so that it is accurate, up to date and ‘fit for purpose’;

 - Information is always available to those who need it and there is no disruption to our business;

 - Confidentiality is not breached, so that information is accessed only by those authorised to do so;

-- In order to meet these aims, eCareersGrad is committed to implementing security controls that conform to best practice, as set out in the ISO/IEC 27002:2005 Information Security Techniques – Code of practice for information security management.
+- In order to meet these aims, eCareersGrad is committed to implementing security controls that conform to best practice as set out in the ISO 27001:2022 Information Security Techniques – Code of practice for information security management.